isaac-mason/navcat/README.md

 ### The navcat navigation mesh structure

-In navcat, a navigation mesh is represented as a graph of `nodes` and `links`.
+In navcat, a navigation mesh can contain multiple "tiles", where each tile contains a set of polygons and a detail mesh.
+A navigation mesh can either have one tile that covers the entire area, or multiple tiles can be added in a grid for more advanced use cases.

+As tiles are added and removed from a navmesh, a global graph of `nodes` and `links` is maintained to represent the entire navigation mesh, which is used for pathfinding and navigation queries.

 Each `node` represents either a polygon in the navigation mesh or an off-mesh connection.

 Each `link` represents a connection between two nodes, either between two polygons if they share an edge, or between a polygon and an off-mesh connection.

-The "navigation mesh" object itself can contain many tiles in a grid, where navcat will stitch together the tiles into the global `nodes` and `links` used for pathfinding.

 Because the navigation mesh is a fully JSON-serializable data structure, you can easily save and load navigation meshes to/from disk, or send them over a network.
 It is as simple as `JSON.stringify(navMesh)` and `JSON.parse(navMeshJsonString)`, really.